 Barreling down mountains at frightening speeds, riders use the natural terrain of mountain biking, combined with dirt jumps and other manmade features, to execute acrobatic tricks usually reserved for dirt-biking tracks.

+"Good Morning America Weekend's" Weekend Adventure Series recently caught up with some of the best freeride mountain bikers in the world during part of the Red Bull Stumps, Clump and Jumps Tour.
 The four-city tour tested the limits of freeride mountain biking on some of the most challenging terrain in the Pacific Northwest, culminating in a unique stunt in San Francisco Bay.
 On a specially build barge, equipped with jumps made from 1,800 cubic yards of dirt, the riders performed aerial tricks with iconic San Francisco landmarks such as Alcatraz Island and the Golden Gate Bridge as backdrop.

 Weekend Adventure: Hood River, Oregon